-LIST Button (CD Mode for MP3 Play)
+LIST Button - CD Mode For MP3 Play

-Pressing the LIST button will bring up a list of all folders on the disc.
+Pushing the LIST button will bring up a list of all folders on the disc.
 Scrolling up or down the list is done by turning the TUNE/SCROLL control knob.
-Selecting a folder by pressing the TUNE/SCROLL control knob will begin playing the files contained in that folder (or the next folder in sequence if the selection does not contain playable files).
+Selecting a folder by pushing the TUNE/SCROLL control knob will begin playing the files contained in that folder (or the next folder in sequence if the selection does not contain playable files).